 Spelt is a type of hulled wheat that has a very high protein content.
 It has risen in popularity and is often available with the specialty flours.

-Whey protein powder is used by many bodybuilders and athletes as a supplement to help increase muscle mass and strength.
-This powder is made from the proteins found in the liquid part of milk and can add a substantial amount of protein to a person’s diet.
+Whey protein powder is a supplement that is popular among bodybuilders and athletes aiming to increase muscle mass and strength.
+This powder is made from proteins found in the liquid part of milk, which are left over during cheese production.
+It can add a substantial amount of protein to a person’s diet.

-It is essential for people to read the labels because whey proteins are often full of sugar.
+It is essential for people to read the nutrition labels because whey proteins are often full of added sugar and sweeteners.

-There are many potential sources of protein people can choose from when trying to lose weight.
+There are many potential sources of protein people can choose from.
 Many protein sources offer additional nutrients that benefit overall health as well.